4aryash/Lazy-Forensics/README.md

 # Lazy-Forensics
 ![](lazy-sloth.gif)
-##### A bash script to automate repetition of similar tasks and save time while analysing Forensic Challenges in a CTF.
+##### A bash script to automate repetition of similar tasks and save time while analysing Forensic Challenges in a CTF.<br>

 ## Instructions
 Follow the instructions in Usage-Readme.txt to run the tool properly. <br>